 Subverted in the French movie La vengeance du serpent à plumes.
 The protagonist is trailed by an assassin in the Parisian subway while eating a banana.
 You'd expect this trope to come into play, but the bad guy instead slips on a discarded metal can just as he's about to strike, and falls on his own blade.
 The clueless "hero" then discard the banana peel, which lands on the face of the dying assassin.

-An especially goofy example occurs in Bob Hope movie, The Son Of Paleface, when he tosses out handfuls of banana peels to trip up Red Indians, who are pursuing his old car on horseback!
+An especially goofy example occurs in the Bob Hope movie, The Son of Paleface, when he tosses out handfuls of banana peels to trip up Red Indians, who are pursuing his old car on horseback!

 A very old joke:

 Q: What do you call two banana peels?
 A: A pair of slippers!

 Mentioned in Luke Skywalker and the Shadows of Mindor, when Nick Rostu stalls a mob by firing into the floor and making the first meter or two turn into slippery goo, so that they all fall in heaps and struggle in vain to stand.

 Acme School of Stuff had a Radio Shack Armatron try inserting a VCR cassette.
 One instance had the robot slip on a peel.

 In the pilot episode of Dead Like Me (called "Pilot"), George goes to collect a soul and the banana peel on the floor of the bank is the subject of debate, as she thinks she is Genre Savvy enough to know that this will be the cause of someone's death—and even after the bank is held hostage and shot up, she turns out to be right.